a-sinclaire/ameliasweep/README.md

 If no ratio is given the default number of mines will be equal to the square root of the board area.

 The game has some flash effects.
-If that is something you may be sensitive to please run with the `no-flash` option:\
+If that is something you may be sensitive to please run with the `--no-flash` option:\
 `python meeleymine.py --no-flash`

+You can also seed the run using `--seed`.
+Note, when using a seed highscores will not be recorded.\
+`python meeleymine.py --seed 42`

 ## How to play: